IvanCaEz/Wordle/README.md

 - The user has 6 tries to guess the right word
 - Each word has 5 characters
-- The characters of the word doesn't repeat themselves
 - If the background of the character of the guessed word changes to **gray** it means it doesn't exist in the word.
 - If changes to **yellow** it means it exists in